John Seigenthaler: In publishing

 On February 8, 1973, Seigenthaler was promoted to publisher of the Tennessean, after Amon Carter Evans was named president of Tennessean Newspaper, Inc.

 As the publisher, Seigenthaler worked with Al Gore, then a reporter, on investigative stories about Nashville city council corruption in the early 1970s.
-In February 1976, Seigenthaler contacted Gore at home to tip him off that he had heard that U.S. Representative Joe L. Evins was retiring, telling Gore "You know what I think."
-Seiganthaler had encouraged Gore to consider entering public life.
-Gore decided to resign from the paper and drop out of Vanderbilt University Law School, beginning his political career by entering the race for Tennessee's 4th congressional district, a seat previously held by Albert Gore Sr., his father.
+In February 1976, Seigenthaler contacted Gore at home to tip him off that U.S. Representative Joe L. Evins was retiring, telling Gore, "You know what I think."
+Seigenthaler had encouraged Gore to consider entering public life.
+Gore resigned from the paper and dropped out of Vanderbilt University Law School, beginning his political career by entering the race for Tennessee's 4th congressional district, a seat previously held by his father, Albert Gore Sr.

 On May 5, 1976, Seigenthaler dismissed Jacque Srouji, a copy editor at The Tennessean, after finding that she had served as an informant for the Federal Bureau of Investigation (FBI) for much of the previous decade.
 The controversy came to light after Srouji testified before the Energy and Environment Subcommittee of the Senate Committee on Small Business and Entrepreneurship, which was investigating nuclear safety.
 Srouji, writing a book critical of Karen Silkwood, had perused more than 1000 pages of FBI documents about the nuclear power critic.
 In follow-up testimony, FBI agent Lawrence J. Olson Sr. acknowledged that the bureau had a "special relationship" with Srouji.
 Tennessean reporters had been suspicious of Srouji's reporting coups just months after she joined the paper.
 These included such things as a late-night FBI raid on illegal gambling establishments and one on a local business suspected of fraud.